PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 ## Actions

 An _action_ is a response to the event.
-Within your automation you can configure an action to happen when certain event conditions are met.
+For each automation you can configure an action to happen when certain event conditions are met.
 For example, if your flow run fails (the event) you can cancel the run (the action).

 You can configure actions which send notifications using the following services: